Box for Buddy, Box for Star

 Box for Buddy, Box for Star is a 2024 studio album by indie rock artist Nate Amos, of the band Water from Your Eyes, recording as This Is Lorelei.
-The album has received positive reviews from critics and is the first release under this moniker that Amos has prepared as a traditional album release, including distribution by Double Double Whammy and a renewed focus on music-making after getting sober.
+The album has received positive reviews from critics.
+It is the first release under this moniker that Amos has prepared as a traditional album release, including distribution by Double Double Whammy and a renewed focus on music-making after getting sober.

 Critical reception

-This album was shortlisted at BrooklynVegan as one of the most notable of the week, where Amanda Hatfield wrote that "[Amos'] solo work has veered in different sonic directions, and this time he's fully in singer-songwriter mode", comparing the music to Elliott Smith and Neutral Milk Hotel.
+Box for Buddy, Box for Star was shortlisted at BrooklynVegan as one of the most notable of the week, where Amanda Hatfield wrote that "[Amos'] solo work has veered in different sonic directions, and this time he's fully in singer-songwriter mode", comparing the music to Elliott Smith and Neutral Milk Hotel.
 Editors at Paste chose Box for Buddy, Box for Star as a Paste Pick and critic Sam Rosenberg scored it an 8.4 out of 10, writing that "the endless exuberance and unpredictability that define Amos's style are especially prominent on his latest record" and that with this album, "Amos unlocks the key to his creative potential, drawing from the archive of great American sounds and songwriting and filtering what he discovers through his special, singular lens".
 Editors at Pitchfork included this among the best albums of the week and scored this release 7.8 out of 10; critic Marissa Lorusso praised the variety of musical influences, from bluegrass to pop, as well as "plaintive lyrics about romance and heartache [that] have a surprisingly straightforward emotional quality".
 Claire Brown of WXPN saw this music as a mix of heartland rock and hyperpop that "is the work of an auteur; the product of someone who knows how to use the studio as an instrument, sure, but also knows how to use their own guitar and voice as one".